What Are Free Radicals & Why Are They Bad For Your Skin?

 And, you should always apply sunscreen, even on the cloudy days.
 The UV rays from the sun are capable of damaging the skin in any weather and are responsible for early aging of the skin.
-If you’re looking for the perfect sunscreen, try Cel’s award-winning SPF 30 Skin Moisturizer.
-Proven to help protect the skin with SPF, it also contains blood orange extract that fights damage from free radicals and inflammation in each layer of the skin.
+Always use a moisturizing SPF 30+.

 Protecting your skin has never been more important, because of the environmental pollutants that are in the air, everywhere.
 Maintaining a healthy and nutritious diet is advantageous to your skin, as well as your overall wellbeing.
 Give your skin the treatment it needs, using effective and nourishing skincare products, to protect and repair skin that is vulnerable to free radicals.